phliehm/PythonPostgresqlProject/README.md

 --> learned: pay attention to the data types so that data can be converted to json (I had the problem that the query gave for the date a datetime.date type which leads to an error when converting the datastructure to json)

+To Do:
+- refactor the methods and functions so that there is not that much repition.
+- write more query functions
+- Can I manipulate the data over the webpage? --> How?